mdamien/drunken-boo/README.md

 # drunken-boo
-   This repository is workbench to learn ThreeJs.
+   This repository is a workbench to learn ThreeJs.

    Nothing serious will be there :).

-   By the way, our goal is to manage both desktop and carboard VR.
+   By the way, our goal is to manage both desktop and carboard VR applications.